jconnelly/Blockchain/README.md

 * /test
     * contains test cases

-Initial contract development was created in Remix, to test contract creation and initial testing.
-The contract was then copied down into the /ethereum directory to be compiled down(create address) and used by the other components of the application.
+Initial contract development was created in Remix, to build the contract and initial testing.
+The contract was then copied down into the /ethereum/contracts directory to be compiled down(create address) and used by the other components of the application.

 Contract design/layout:
 The full contract won't be listed here, however, it can be viewed in the ethereum_project/ethereum folder.
 The function declarations(frameworks) are listed here: